A little food Inspiration

 Another recipe I tried was for crack-tastic crackers.
 Saltine crackers, canola oil, red pepper flakes and a packet of dry ranch dressing.
 Simple!
 I use Keebler Town House crackers since I don’t normally keep saltines in the house.
 These are yum to eat as snack, but I also envision making them to use for canapes for guests, too.

 Another wonderfully good find is the chicken and dumplings recipe, I found recently.
-I already have several for this dish in my recipe book.
-One calls for using one of those tubular cans of biscuits for the dumplings and another calls for making a quick dough out of Bisquick and dropping by spoonfuls on top near the end of the process.
-My are okay, but not great.
+I already have several recipes for this dish in my recipe book.
+One calls for using one of those tubular cans of biscuits for the dumplings and another calls for making a quick dough out of Bisquick and dropping by spoonfuls on top near the end of the cooking process.
+My recipes are okay, but not great.
 My new recipe for chicken and dumplings is FANTASTIC!
 This recipe calls for making dumpling noodles, requiring rolling out dough and cutting into strips.
 Easy!
 I thought I took a picture of this completed dish, but cannot find one.
 Trust me when I tell you mine looked just like the picture here.

 And, this broccoli dish brags that it is the best broccoli ever.
 I agree!
 I can’t find my photo of this dish, so I borrowed this one from the author.